clarkdatalabs/crawling_noise/GUIDE.md

 ````
 git checkout crawling
 ````
-then you should see the followling lines printing out in your terminal, that means you created a locla brach named 'crawling', and it is automatically updated with the remote branch 'crawling'
+then you should see the following lines printing out in your terminal, that means you created a local brach named 'crawling', and it is automatically updated with the remote branch 'crawling'
 ````
 Branch crawling set up to track remote branch crawling from origin.
 Switched to a new branch 'crawling'